citycoins/scripts/README.md

 git clone https://github.com/citycoins/scripts.git
 ```

-Enter the directory for the scripts and install the prequisites:
+Enter the directory for the scripts and install the prerequisites:

 ```bash
 cd scripts